KostasKoyias/dbox_net/README.md

 ## Introduction

-This **multi-threaded** application provides a file-synchronization service to all connected users using TCP connections over the **network**.
+This **multi-threaded** linux-specific application provides a file-synchronization service to all connected users using TCP connections over the **network**.
 Each client is uniquely identified by a (IP, port) pair and enters the system with a private **input** folder.